 [top]Introduction to Diphenhydramine

-, meaning that it blocks the effect of histamine at the H1 receptor sites, and is used for a wide range of effects, ranging from allergy and itching relief, to sleep aids, to nausea relief.
+Diphenhydramine is an antihistamine, meaning that it blocks the effect of histamine at the H1 receptor sites, and is used for a wide range of effects, ranging from allergy and itching relief, to sleep aids, to nausea relief.
 However, in addition to its antihistamine effect, it also has powerful, anticholinergic effects.
 This is accomplished by the antagonization of the neurotransmitter

 Acetylcholine - specifically, the muscarinic acetylcholine receptors - mAChR).
 Acetylcholine is associated with numerous, important, bodily functions (such as heartbeat, secretion of saliva and sweat, regulation of motor control, and regulation of Electrolytes).